Claude Code Review 2026: The Reality After Claude Opus 4.5 Release

 • Terminal-native experience (zero context switching for CLI users).

-• Powerful hooks system for automation.
+• Powerful skills system with hot-reload for automation.

 What You Lose: